Obarun/66/doc/66-tree.md

               ├─networkmanager (pid=746, state=Enabled, type=classic, tree=global)
               └─openntpd (pid=736, state=Enabled, type=classic, tree=global)
 ```
-It also displays information of each associated services of tree `global` within () parentheses, which are self-explainatory.
+It also displays information of each associated services of tree `global` within () parentheses, which are self-explanatory.

 Displays information about the associated services of the global tree in reverse graph mode, representing the process for stop